 - Sites that don’t share themes

-- Sites that require individual theme customization
+- Sites that use different themes or that require individual theme customization

 - Sites that have different “owners” who might want their own customizations in the future